 Executive Vice President and General Manager

-Prior to joining the Ducks, Murray worked as a Professional Scout with the Vancouver Canucks from 1999-05.
+Prior to joining the Ducks in July, 2005, Murray worked as a Professional Scout with the Vancouver Canucks from 1999-05.
 Murray’s scouting expertise helped to build teams that recorded 100+ point seasons two years in a row (2002-03 and 2003-04) and advanced to the Stanley Cup Playoffs four seasons in a row (2001-04).
 Before his stint in Vancouver, he served as a Scouting Consultant for Anaheim during the 1998-99 season.

 Murray was a member of the Chicago Blackhawks organization for 25 years, serving as General Manager from 1997-99.
 He was named the sixth General Manager in team history on July 3, 1997.
 He was promoted to the post after serving as Assistant General Manager under Bob Pulford for two seasons.
 Before joining upper-management, Murray was named the Director of Player Personnel in 1991 and was largely responsible for the club’s NHL Entry Draft selections over eight seasons.